gabecodessometimes/text_editor/README.md

-This is just a super basic EMACS-like text-editor.
-It still needs some works but basic functionality such as text-editing is available.
+Crispy is a super basic terminal-based code editor designed to have typical keybinds as your everyday document editor.

+It currently only supports Windows.

+Help is welcomed.